jackcallister/worsley/readme.md

 ### Worsley

 The Worsley class brings the actions, stores and any other extensions (web utils) of your system together in a single instance.
-Every Action and Store must recieve the Worsley instance - this wires everything up to the dispatcher behind the scenes and makes for easier, isolated testing plus explicit dependency injection.
+Every Action and Store must recieves the Worsley instance - this wires everything up to the dispatcher behind the scenes and makes for easier, isolated testing plus explicit dependency injection.

 ```
 class Flux extends Worsley {